oskario/scala-excercises/README.md

 A small collection of interesting Scala exercises I found on a web.

-Most of solutions are test-driven developed.
+Most solutions are test-driven developed.

 ### 1. Pascal's triangle